marketface/Snake-DQN/README.md

 ### Reward Function:

-This is pretty simple: +10 for each apple the snake eats or -10 if the snake dies.
+Pretty simple: +10 for each apple the snake eats or -10 if the snake dies.
 I tried more complicated reward functions, but this seems to do better while being simpler.

 ### Model